Official says oil tanker hit by bomb-carrying drone off Oman | Law-Order

 - United Arab Emirates

-The attack happened Tuesday night off the coast of Oman, the Mideast-based defence official told The Associated Press.
+The attack happened Tuesday night off the coast of Oman, the Mideast-based defence official the Associated Press.
 The official spoke on condition of anonymity as they did not have authorisation to discuss the attack publicly.
-The United Kingdom Maritime Trade Operations, a British military organisation in the region monitoring shipping, told the AP: "We are aware of an incident and it's being investigated at this time."
+The United Kingdom Maritime Trade Operations, a British military organization in the region monitoring shipping, told the AP: "We are aware of an incident and it's being investigated at this time."
+The official identified the vessel attacked as the Liberian-flagged oil tanker Pacific Zircon.
+That tanker is operated by Singapore-based Eastern Pacific Shipping, which is a company ultimately owned by Israeli billionaire Idan Ofer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)